 Originally GeoOptics developed CICERO 115 kg microssatellites together with the University of Colorado Laboratory for Atmospheric and Space Physics (LASP) using the TriG GNSS-RO payload developed to fly on the FORMOSAT 7 / COSMIC-2 mission.
 Later during development, the massive miniaturization of the GNSS-RO payload, called Cion, allowed the satellite design to be changed to a much smaller 6U CubeSat based version built by Tyvak Nano-Satellite Systems.

-CICERO will be built up over time, starting with the launch of a first spacecraft in late 2014.
-The initial operational constellation (CICERO-I) will consist of 12 LEOs in multiple orbit planes for broad global coverage.
-CICERO-I is scheduled to become fully operational in 2017.
+CICERO will be built up over time, starting with the launch of a first pathfinder spacecraft in mid 2017.
+The first four operational satellites, called OP-1 constellation, will follow soon after.

 |Type / Application:||Earth observing|

 |Power:||Solar cells, batteries|

 |Orbit:||586 km × 602 km, 97.61° (#1, 2, 3); 496 km × 515 km, 97.45° (#6); 493 km × 504 km, 97.56° (#7)|

 |CICERO 1||2017-042C ?||14.07.2017||Ba LC-31/6||Soyuz-2-1a Fregat-M||with Kanopus-V-IK 1, Zond, Zvezda, Flying Laptop, WNISAT 1R, NORSAT 1, NORSAT 2, TechnoSat, CICERO 2, 3, Landmapper-BC 1, 2, MKA-N 1, 2, Flock-2k 1, ..., 48, Lemur-2 42, ..., 49, NanoACE, Mayak, Iskra-MAI-85, UTE-UESOR|